 The adoption service is provided by Adoption Managers; qualified and registered Social Workers; therapeutic Support Workers; Counsellors; Trainers; and a Linking & Matching Officer.
 They are supported by a team of Administrators; and a Business Development Team.
-The Adoption Focus staff group is located in Oxfordshire, Staffordshire, Shropshire and the West Midlands area.
+The Adoption Focus staff group is located in the Midlands region and Oxfordshire,